Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Discretisation in Time

 \section{Discretisation in Time}

-As a first step, we consider the temporal semi-discretisation of \eqref{eqn:system.strong} in an Eulerian framework.
-To this end, let us consider a uniform time-step $\dt \coloneqq \tend / N$ for some $N\in\N$ and denote $t^n = n\dt$.
+As a first step, we consider the temporal semi-discretisation of \eqref{eqn:system.strong-pde}--\eqref{eqn:system.strong-ode} in an Eulerian framework.
+To this end, let us consider a uniform time step $\dt \coloneqq \tend / N$ for some $N\in\N$ and denote $t^n = n\dt$.
 We define the $\delta$-neighbourhood of $\O(t)$ as